 - higher chances of one baby disturbing the other during sleep

 - higher risk of babies harming each other in the same crib

-2. Space Constraint Solution
+Space Constraint Solution

 Either your room cannot fit two cribs in one go, or your room will become too crowded after their placement which then lead you to wonder - where is my pinterest worthy nursery?

 - Having two of them make for the perfect cribs for twins in small spaces because they effectively takes up considerably less space!

 - Yep, there are cribs especially made for twins and while they are not necessarily the most economical, they do solve the problem of limited space for many parents.

 - The thing is, baby's space in this kind of setting will be slightly smaller than if they each have their own separate crib.

 Corner cribs for twins as such will save you more space compared to having them side by side or back to back.